learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 ## Conclusion

-In conclusion, we've talk about the history of the word _internet_ and how it interlinks computers fulfilling _client_ and _server_ roles.
+In conclusion, we've talked about the history of the word _internet_ and how it interlinks computers fulfilling _client_ and _server_ roles.
 We've identified that _client_ machines use web browsers to make _requests_ of the _server_, according to the HTTP standard, and _server_ return HTML data, stored on their